hjnewman3/scheduler/README.md

 We would like you to write a command line program that outputs the soonest time at which each of the commands will run and whether this will be today or tomorrow.

 The config input will be via STDIN, and the output should be via STDOUT.
 The 'current time' will be the single command line argument to the program in the format HH:MM.

-For example given the above examples as input and the simulated 'current time' command-line argument 16:10 the output should be
+For example given the above examples as input and the simulated 'current time' command-line argument 16:10 the output should be:

 1:30 tomorrow - /bin/run_me_daily
 16:45 today - /bin/run_me_hourly